bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-13.md

  ![Scrabble](../../images/scrabble_331161309_a8e6c6c3fd_o.jpg "scrabble 1")
 Foto by [Piotr](https://www.flickr.com/photos/derbeth/331161309/)

-1. What would the exact data structure be for a hash table that stores  Strings and chains the collisions?
+1. What would the exact data structure be for a hash map that stores  Strings and chains the collisions?
 1. Review the construction of a hash function.
 Note that you will need prime numbers.
 Does your isPrime method work?
 If not, fix it now.

 ## Assignment